windmill-labs/windmilldocs/blog/2024-03-28-qovery-case-study/index.md

 Below are some use cases that we have built on Windmill.

-@Romaric, would be cool to have one screenshot or video for at least one of those use cases.

 ### Billing engine

 Windmill is the backend for all our billing.
 We rolled out all our customers on our new pricing structure, usage-based, and the computation is done with Windmill.
 Specifically, at a given frequency, we have a Windmill flow that pings all of our clients to retrieve all of their metrics.
 Then the data is sent into [Chargebee](https://www.chargebee.com/) from Windmill.
 This is a business-critical process and is quite complex since it requires managing numerous API calls.